tubulocristate/Digit-recogniser/README.md

 # Digit-recognizer
-Implementation of a Multi-Layer Perceptron for digit recognition.
+Implementation of a Multi-Layer Perceptron for a digit recognition.